Anti-Greek sentiment: North Macedonia

-The Macedonia naming dispute since the breakup of Yugoslavia has given rise to anti-Greek sentiment in the Republic of North Macedonia.
-According to one author, there was "considerable popular anti-Greek feeling in Macedonia" as of 2004.
+The Macedonia naming dispute, since the breakup of Yugoslavia, has given rise to anti-Greek sentiment in the Republic of North Macedonia.
+According to journalist John Phillips, there was "considerable popular anti-Greek feeling in Macedonia" in 2004.
 On the contrary, German diplomat Geert-Hinrich Ahrens (ger) wrote in 2007 that he "had never detected any anti-Greek manifestations" in the republic.

-The main opposition party of the Republic of North Macedonia, Internal Macedonian Revolutionary Organization – Democratic Party for Macedonian National Unity (VMRO-DPMNE), founded in 1990, includes the name of Internal Macedonian Revolutionary Organization, a revolutionary movement active in the early 20th century, which is regarded by Greeks "a notorious anti-Greek terrorist organization."
-During the party's First Congress, Ljubčo Georgievski, first leader of the party, declared that "the next Congress will convene in Solun" (Thessaloniki in South Slavic languages).
+The main opposition party of the Republic of North Macedonia, Internal Macedonian Revolutionary Organization – Democratic Party for Macedonian National Unity (VMRO-DPMNE), founded in 1990, includes the name of Internal Macedonian Revolutionary Organization, a revolutionary movement active in the early 20th century, which is regarded by Greeks as "a notorious anti-Greek terrorist organization."
+During the party's First Congress, Ljubčo Georgievski, the party's first leader, declared that "the next Congress will convene in Solun" (Thessaloniki in South Slavic languages).

 According to Dimitar Bechev, a British-based international relations researcher, then Prime Minister of North Macedonia Nikola Gruevski (the leader of VMRO-DPMNE) exploited "anti-Greek nationalism" during the 2008 parliamentary election.
-In 2012 Gruevski accused Greece of having waged "political genocide" against his country.
+Furthermore, in 2012, Gruevski accused Greece of having waged "political genocide" against his country.
 Greek Foreign Ministry spokesman Gregory Delavekouras responded that Gruevski's statements "stoke the systematic negative government propaganda that is aimed at turning public opinion in the Former Yugoslav Republic of Macedonia against Greece."